 Yes, Turkey has definitely entered the fast food world of local and international burger and pizza joints – no shortage of those around Fethiye.

-But it’s also great to see that places like Lokum Kokoreç are part of the scene, too, keeping kokoreç on the foodie map and being enjoyed by the next generation of Turks…and us!
+But it’s also great to see that places like Lokum Kokoreç are part of the scene, too, keeping kokoreç on the foodie map.

 We get it.